pocomane/brewed-in-the-apocalypse/bita.md

 could be completely omitted as obvious them are.
 A session itself is started by the __Describe the scene__ move of the scenarist:

-__Describe the scene__ when you have to start the session, you can resume an old scene, if any, or describe a completely new one.
-You do it telling some new event in the scene or reveal some new truth to the players about the scene or something or someone is inside it.
+__Describe the scene__ when you have to start the session, you can resume the last scene or an older one, or start a completely new one.
+You do it telling some new event in the scene or reveal some new truth to the players about the something or someone is inside the scene.
 Nothing should clearly bring to troubles for the player, neither if it is completely ignored by the characters.
-Occasionally good things may happen for the players.
+There however may be an opportunity for the players: something that can bring to good things for the players if they handle well the situation.
+Occasionally the good things may happen without any player action.

+TODO : describe what a "Scene" is, what it means it is "Suspended" or "closed" ???

 "When ... session" is the trigger, so the rest must be done at the beginning of a session.
 Note that since this is a scenarist move, "You" in the text is